 No promises, but i think i’m done with the analogies for now.

 Anger came to my rescue, as it so often does.
-I was laying there in a wrung out, pitiful heap of emotional sludge, the echoes of those words still keeping me company, and i just got angry about the whole thing.
+I was laying there in a wrung out, pitiful heap of emotional sludge, the echoes of those words still keeping me company, when i just got angry about the whole thing.
 The fed-right-the-fuck-up kind of mad.
-I told myself enough of that, i wasn’t going to live or die at the mercy of transient thoughts.
+I told myself enough, i wasn’t going to live or die at the mercy of transient thoughts.
 I decided i would no longer allow those particularly sticky ones to gain purchase in my mind.

 It would start with embarrassment.
-Exclamations of horror, replete with histrionic declarations (I’m never going back to the grocery store, EVER!) and laden with cursing (Oh fuck.
-Oh my holyfuckmegoddamnit!)
-Then would come the pointless questions that i never had an answer for, and only dragged me further down (Why do i always do that?
+Exclamations of horror, replete with histrionic declarations (I’m never going back to the grocery store, EVER!) and laden with cursing (Oh shit, goddamnit!)
+Then would come the pointless questions i never had an answer for, that only dragged me further down (Why do i always do that?
 WHY?!)
 Until finally i’d be nothing but a puddle of nihilistic ennui (What’s the point?
 I’ll always be this way.)

 I deal with that thought immediately now.
 First i acknowledge it, then i do a quick run-through of how it’s gonna go if i allow it to overwhelm my brain.
 (HINT: Not well.)
 Next i ask myself if there’s something tangible i can do to relieve the anxiety.
-Like, could i call up the person i was talking to and clarify what i meant to say or apologise for something, or even just ask what their perception was of our interchange.
-If yes, i do so, and if not, i remind myself of all the negative fallout if i have too much of a think on this thing.
+Like, could i call up the person i was talking to and clarify what i meant to say or apologise?
+Could i ask what their perception was of our interchange?
+If yes, i do so, and if not, i remind myself of all the potential for negative fallout if i have too much of a think on this thing.
 And then i distract myself.
 Like, ASAP.
 My current favourite is housework done to loud rock n’ roll.

 If i can be at a family function and not give a single thought to what so-and-so over there did to me when i was twelve, i can not think about how i laughed too shrilly at dude’s joke when he handed me my coffee and doughnut.